MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 - Add ``ui_font_drawing.h`` that provides functions to manage custom fonts.
 - Add the option ``UI_FEATURE_FONT_CUSTOM_FORMATS`` to enable the management of custom fonts.
 - Add the option ``UI_FEATURE_ALLOCATOR`` to replace the Graphics Engine's image heap allocator by a bestfit allocator.
-- Add the implementation of the following LLAPI ( + their redirections, default implementations and logs):
+- Add the implementation of the following LLAPI ( plus their redirections, default implementations and logs):

 	- ``LLUI_PAINTER_IMPL_drawString()``
 	- ``LLUI_PAINTER_IMPL_stringWidth()``